 Types of Exercise that Can Help a Torn Meniscus to Heal

-- Knee extension: Lie on your back and place a rolled-up towel under the heel so it’s about six inches off the ground.
-Relax and gradually allow your knee to straighten.
-Try to hold for two minutes, and repeat three times.
+- Knee extension: Lie on your back and place a rolled-up towel under the heel, so it’s about 6 inches off the ground.
+Relax and allow your knee to straighten gradually.
+Try to hold for 2 minutes and repeat three times.

 - Straight-leg raise: Lie on your back with your good knee bent and the injured leg straight.
-While holding that leg straight, gradually lift it so your heel is about 12 inches off the floor.
-Hold for five seconds and slowly lower.
+While holding that leg straight, lift it gradually, so your heel is about 12 inches off the floor.
+Hold for 5 seconds and lower slowly.

 - Hamstring curl: Lie on your stomach with your legs straight.
 Bend your injured knee, bringing the heel toward your buttocks.
-Go as far as you can and hold, then slowly lower.
+Go as far as you can and hold and then lower slowly.

 - Hip abduction: Stand on the uninjured leg, feet together.
-Hold onto something nearby for support if needed.
-Slowly raise the injured leg straight out to the side as far as you can, then slowly bring it back to center.
+Hold onto something nearby for support, if needed.
+Raise the injured leg straight out to the side as far as you can slowly, then bring it back to center slowly.

-- Heel dig: Lie on your back, both knees bent, ankles bent, so that only your heels are digging into the floor.
-Pull the belly button toward the spine, and gradually lift your hips off the floor until the shoulders, hips, and knees are in a straight line.
-Hold for about five seconds and slowly lower to the floor.
+- Heel dig: Lie on your back, both knees bent, ankles bent so that only your heels are digging into the floor.
+Pull the belly button toward the spine, and lift your hips off the floor gradually until the shoulders, hips and knees are in a straight line.
+Hold for about 5 seconds and lower slowly to the floor.
 Repeat.

 If you want to repair your meniscus tear and eliminate discomfort and pain as fast as possible, then check out the Meniscus Tear Solution program.